rsksmart/rsk-contract-parser/README.md

 ```

-Another way is to retrieve the latest rsk release using the `getRskReleaseByBlockNumber` method:
+Another way to do this is by retrieving the latest rsk release using the `getRskReleaseByBlockNumber` method:

 ```javascript
 import { getRskReleaseByBlockNumber } from '@rsksmart/rsk-contract-parser';